 This realisation is important.
 Some of the studies and reports of activists and academics (and some of us are both) treat women as if they were inert objects.
-For example, how many times have we seen and heard such phrases as 'the illette de Lara/Isis International-Manil effects of globalisation on women, 'questioning the effects of development on women,' etc..
+For example, how many times have we seen and heard such phrases as 'the It is a mistake to perceive women only as receptors or objects of fundamentalism.
+Inasmuch as fundamentalism needs, appropriates and wields authority, fundamentalists do not exist in a vacuum.

+effects of globalisation on women,' 'questioning the effects of development on women,' etc..
 In such paradigms, women are not at the center of the study, even if it is all about women.
 I suggest that when we write about women, we place them at the center, and write about them as actors (the word is gender-neutral now) and participants.
 It is perhaps more empowering for women when the study, report or project describes also how women NEGOTIATE all these various forces in their lives, rather than analyse only how these forces affect them.